 Network members want to share their journey to renewables.
 We can put you in touch with members to find out more.
 In some cases, we can arrange a visit to their homes if you wish to see renewable energy systems in action.
 They can explain costs, how their renewable energy systems work, and answer any questions you may have.
 This advice can help you towards making an informed decision about a heat pump.

-Heat pump loan eligibility
+Heat pump funding eligibility

-- You must be a homeowner.
+- You must be the owner-occupier.

 - You need a qualifying energy report that recommends a heat pump for your home.
 This could be a free Home Energy Scotland report or an Energy Performance Certificate (EPC).
-Check our Home Energy Scotland Loan: in detail webpage.
+Check our Home Energy Scotland Grant and Loan: in detail webpage.

 - You must use a Microgeneration Certification Scheme (MCS) installer and products.